Oh My Food Recipes

 • In a small container, add 1 teaspoon of cornstarch and ¼ cup of water.
 Mix it well and set aside.

-• Pour 4 cups of water into a pot and turn on medium high fire.
+• Pour 4 cups of water into a pot and turn on medium-high heat.

 • When the water is boiling, pour ½ tablespoon of vegetable oil into the water.
 Add the sliced carrots from step 2 into the boiling water and let it cook for 2 minutes.